 You could walk down the aisle to a traditional piece of music, or an instrumental version a favourite song, or include the original version or a cover version if the lyrics are meaningful.

 You may have a musical interlude or include a symbolic act where music would add significance, elegance or a sense of fun.
 Or you might have a sing along before the love story, or during a certificate signing.

 Your exit music should be celebratory, start off with a punch, rather than fade in, or you could fade the song in within the final, parting words of the celebrant, to get to exactly the right point as you make your way down the aisle as newly weds.
-All doable with planning and a little rehearsal!
+All do-able with planning and a little rehearsal!